ddnet/ddnet/README.md

 ### -Aiodob Client-
 - disable chat bubble
-- Friend/Foe nameplate colors
+- customizeable in chat Prefixes (default: war = "♦ " , team = "♦ " , Friend = "♥ " , spec = "(s) "
 - Friend name color in chat and scorebaord
 - (s) next to names of people spectating in scoreboard and chat
 - show tee sitting in scoreboard if the player is spectating
+- darker names of people who are afk in scoreboard
 - Show when others are in a menu (Zzz emote for now)
-- darker names of people who are afk in scoreboard
-- different name color for afk friends
+- Friend/Foe/Team/War nameplate colors
 - strong/weak hook color for cl_nameplate_ids
+- In Spectate Menu Prefixes and Name Colors
+- Custom Chat Commands - add your own command that the warlist recognizes (eg. !addteeeem qxdFox)
 - Fps spoofer ig?
 - Very pro looking menu trust
+- Prediction support for my servers explosion gun
 - Customization of alot of sprites - but like in the most useless way possible.
-- Prediction support for my servers explosion gun (server software isnt updated yet)

 ## Screenshots